jtvaughan/tsukuyomi/README.md

 For those of you who are still stuck in Python 2.x land: Get over it.
 Python 3 is the present and the future.

-月詠 serves HTML 5 web pages, so you will need to use a web browser that supports HTML 5.
+月詠 serves HTML5 web pages, so you will need to use a web browser that supports HTML5.
 In particular, the browser should render ruby-annotated text properly, or else Japanese text with [furigana](http://en.wikipedia.org/wiki/Furigana) will be difficult to read.